 - Electronic Logging Device (ELD) data

-- Safety and maintenance records for the truck
+- Safety and maintenance records for the semi

-- “Black box” data from the truck, showing speed, braking, and other operational information
+- “Black box” data from the semi, showing speed, braking, and other operational information

-What Should I Do If I’ve Been In A Truck Crash?
+What Should I Do If I’ve Been In A Crash With A Semi?

-If you’ve been involved in a truck crash, it’s crucial to take the following steps:
+If you’ve been involved in a crash semi, it’s crucial to take the following steps:

 - Seek medical treatment immediately